-Camille Eiss is chief of global partnerships and policy at the Organized Crime and Corruption Reporting Project (OCCRP), a cross-border reporting platform for a global network of investigative journalists that exposes crime and corruption, holding power to account.
-She leads policy outreach, strategic planning, new partnership development, and an international team that engages civil society, governments, philanthropy, and the public to support independent media and advance accountability around the world.
+Camille Eiss currently serves as Senior Adviser to the Sanctions Coordinator at the U.S. Department of State.
+She is the former chief of global partnerships and policy at the Organized Crime and Corruption Reporting Project (OCCRP), a cross-border reporting platform for a global network of investigative journalists that exposes crime and corruption, holding power to account.
+In that role she lead policy outreach, strategic planning, new partnership development, and an international team that engaged civil society, governments, philanthropy, and the public to support independent media and advance accountability around the world.

 From 2012 to 2017, Eiss served in the Obama administration as the inaugural senior adviser on anti-corruption to the assistant secretary of state for democracy, rights, and labor and as a senior policy adviser and strategic communications adviser on a range of humanitarian, international development, and governance issues at USAID.
 She spearheaded and launched the Global Anti-Corruption Consortium, a partnership that combines investigative journalism and advocacy to advance reform, accountability, and justice.
 She served on the Steering Committee of the Open Government Partnership, coordinated USAID engagement in UN negotiations of the Sustainable Development Goals, and led crisis communications in response to a series of Level 3 humanitarian emergencies.